sayedragheb14/Sayed-Ragheb/README.md

 As I progressed, I decided to transition into web development, as I realized that backend web applications would be a better long-term fit for me and offer more scalability and career opportunities.
 Since then, I have been focusing on backend development with Django.

+💼 I have worked on multiple **private commercial projects**, including a full desktop POS system and backend-driven web applications.
+The source code for these projects is kept private due to client delivery and commercial usage.

 Through learning and hands-on practice, I have worked on:

 Creating Django views and handling requests & responses
 Working with Django forms and implementing form validation
 User authentication (login, logout, permissions)
 Designing and working with databases using SQLite and MySQL
 Handling asynchronous requests using AJAX and the JavaScript Fetch API

 I enjoy building practical, business-oriented applications, especially restaurant and management systems, where I can directly apply my technical skills to real operational needs.